Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Conclusion

 \section{Conclusion}

-We presented a formal performance analysis for the PnP ADMM algorithm.
+We presented an analysis to understand the performance of the PnP ADMM algorithm.
 The analysis is based on the class of graph filters.
-Our findings suggest a few reasons why PnP ADMM performs better than the conventional graph Laplacian regularization.
-From the direct mean squared error (MSE) perspective, the inverse $\mW^{-1}$ associated with PnP ADMM ensures that the pure noise components are strongly attenuated during the ADMM algorithm, whereas they are less attenuated by the conventional graph Laplacian.
-As a result, the MSE of the PnP ADMM estimate has a much lower variance than the conventional graph Laplacian.
-PnP ADMM shows gain in bias, but the bias is typically smaller than the drop in variance unless the filter $\mW$ is poorly estimated.
+Our findings suggest a few reasons why PnP ADMM performs better than the conventional graph Laplacian regularization {for appropriate regularization parameters}.
+From the direct mean squared error (MSE) perspective, the zero eigenvalues of the graph filter $\mW$ reject the noise of the observed signal before solving the inverse problem, whereas graph Laplacian retains the noise.
+As a result, the mean squared error of a PnP estimate has a lower variance than that of the graph Laplacian, and the drop in variance overrides the gain in bias, thus making the overall mean squared error lower.

-To further understand the problem, this paper also introduces a performance analysis approach from an equilibrium perspective.
-Instead of deriving the solution from a MAP optimization, the equilibrium approach allows us to derive the solution by inspecting the equilibrium condition of the ADMM subproblems.
-This significantly alleviates the difficulty of assuming $\mW^{-1}$ to exist, tackling general linear inverse problems, and problems with multiple priors.
-We presented a number of equivalent optimization formulations and explained the behavior of the equilibrium solution.
+To further understand the problem, we analyzed the performance from an equilibrium perspective.
+Instead of deriving the solution from a MAP optimization, we derived the solution by inspecting the equilibrium condition of the ADMM subproblems.
+We showed that the PnP ADMM solution can be derived from multiple optimization formulations in which all give the same equilibrium solution.

 As more sophisticated image restoration modules, e.g., deep neural networks, are being integrated into traditional model based recovery frameworks, we hypothesize that equilibrium will play an important role in analyzing the performance of these methods.